Engee documentation

 Details

-Specify the method by which the block adjusts the output speed to accommodate a reduced number of samples.
-The behaviour of this parameter depends on the value for the parameters Input processing: Elements as channels (sample based) (sample-based processing mode) or Columns as channels (frame based) (frame-based processing mode).
+Specify the method by which the unit adjusts the output speed to accommodate the reduced number of samples.
+The behavior of this parameter depends on the value for the parameter Input processing: Elements as channels (sample based) (sample-based processing mode) or Columns as channels (frame based) (frame-based processing mode).

 • Elements as channels (sample based)